-Bangalore, Sep 25: Orange County Resorts and Hotels, a symbol for luxury resorts in India, today announced opening of its new luxury resort on the banks of the river Kabini in Karnataka.
+Bangalore, Sep 25 (UNI) Orange County Resorts and Hotels today announced opening of its new luxury resort on the banks of the river Kabini in Karnataka.

-Speaking to newsmen here Vice Chairman Abe T Ramapuram said the new location retained the values of respect for the purity of nature and culture of the land.
-The property was spread across 17 acres involving an investment of Rs 20 crore, he added.
+Talking to newspersons here, Vice Chairman Abe T Ramapuram said the new location retained the values of respect for the purity of nature and culture of the land.
+The property was spread across 17 acres involving an investment of Rs 20 crore.

-Replying to queries he said the cottages had been built using a high degree of local environment friendly material to blend in with the surroundings.
-It offered two kinds of tribal themed suites -- 26 Jacuzzi huts and 8 pool huts.
+Replying to queries, he said the cottages had been built using a high degree of local environment friendly material to blend with the surroundings.
+It offered two kinds of tribal themed suites -- 26 Jacuzzi huts and eight pool huts.
 Both featured a spacious bedroom, en-suite bathroom, a separate living room and two sit outs designed in the inimitable style of local Kadu Kuruba community people.

 A reverse Osmosis plant, installed in each room, provided 100 per cent safe drinking water reducing impact of use of plastic bottles.